-- d.
+- 4d.
 Major Research Efforts: Describe the novel, potentially transformative research that the NRT will catalyze through interdisciplinary synergies emerging from currently funded activities at the institution(s) and/or via separate NRT-funded interdisciplinary initiatives.
 Explain the need for the proposed NRT research and how it would substantially advance, inform, and transform research beyond funded initiatives already underway at the institution(s).
-NRT funding should be used to complement rather than supplant other research funding. - e.
-Broader Impacts: The Project Description must contain, as a separate section within the narrative, a discussion of the broader impacts of both the education and training components and the major research efforts.
-For further information see Chapter II.C.2 of the GPG. - f.
+NRT funding should be used to complement rather than supplant other research funding. - 4e.
+Broader Impacts: The Project Description must contain, as a separate section within the narrative, a discussion of how both the training components and the major research efforts will contribute more broadly to the achievement of societally relevant outcomes.
+Such outcomes in the context of NRT include, but are not limited to: development of a diverse, globally competitive STEM workforce; full participation of women, persons with disabilities, and underrepresented minorities in STEM; improved STEM education and educator/faculty development; enhanced infrastructure for research and education; increased partnerships and collaborations (both domestic and international) between academia, industry, and others.
+Proposers should indicate how the project will impact the training of STEM graduate students beyond the disciplines and institutions described in the proposal, contribute to the development and adoption of evidence-based teaching and learning practices, and advance research on effective models for graduate education.
+For further information see Chapter II.C.2 of the GPG - 4f.
 Organization and Management: Present the plans for the organization and management of the NRT project, including the responsibilities of key personnel and reporting lines.
 Describe how the leadership team will foster a sense of community among project participants (faculty, trainees, the evaluator, staff, and collaborators) through activities and practices.
-The PI must possess the scientific, teaching, and mentoring expertise and the project management experience necessary to lead and administer the NRT Projects should include a half- to full-time NRT Project Coordinator as a member of the management team.
+The PI must possess the scientific, teaching, and mentoring expertise and the project management experience necessary to lead and administer the NRT.
+Projects should include a half- to full-time NRT Project Coordinator as a member of the management team.
 Proposers should identify formal mechanisms for recurring, substantive communication with administrators (e.g., department chairs, college deans, graduate school dean(s), and others) about the NRT's progress and any institutional barriers.

 If a collaborative project is proposed, describe the role of the non-lead institution(s) and its (their) participating personnel, the organizational structure(s), and the mechanisms for project communication.
 A collaborative proposal should be submitted only if the partner institution(s) has (have) a significant role and substantially enhance the training program.
-Collaborative projects involving trainees at more than a single lead institution should describe practices to ensure that trainees at the participating institution(s) are equal partners, with strong mentorship and comparable access to training activities.
+Collaborative projects involving trainees at more than a single lead institution should describe practices to ensure that trainees at the participating institution(s) are equal partners, with strong mentorship and comparable access to training activities